RECIPE

 Steps

-1 Pound meat with a textured mallet to half thickness.
-This not only tenderizes, but creates valleys for the batter.
+1 Pound meat with a textured mallet to 3/4 thickness.
+This not only tenderizes but creates valleys for the batter to bind.

-2 Combine lemon and water in a glass bowl and marinate meat for 1 hour - no longer or the meat loses its flavor and texture.
+2 Combine lemon, water, and salt in a glass bowl.
+Marinate and turn meat for 15 to 60 minutes.
+No longer, or the meat loses its flavor.

-5 Dredge cutlets - first in flour and pat off excess, then in egg mix, then in crumbs.
+5 Dredge cutlets front and back - first in flour and pat off excess, then in egg mix, then in crumbs.

-6 Refrigerate cutlets at least 30 minutes so egg breading will set.
+6 Refrigerate breaded meat at least 15 minutes so egg breading will set.

 8 Garnish with lemon wedges and parsley.